jonobr1/two.js/utils/INSTRUCTIONS.md

 10. Fix private property assignment on `Two.Group`. e.g: `_stroke` -> `stroke`
   - Includes `Two.Text`
 11. Add optional overloaded functions to `Two.makeCurve` and `Two.makePath` for `closed` attribute
+  - And other functions with `...` argument syntax

 Things to do to improve TypeScript Types: